Creating New Knowledge or Skills

 Train the model locally with GPU acceleration¶

-Training has experimental support for GPU acceleration with NVIDIA CUDA or AMD ROCm.
+Training has support for GPU acceleration with Nvidia CUDA or AMD ROCm.
 Please see the GPU acceleration documentation for more details.
 At present, hardware acceleration requires a data center GPU or high-end consumer GPU with at least 18 GB free memory.

 This version of ilab model train